CocoaPods/blog.cocoapods.org/_posts/2018-03-16-CocoaPods-Metadata-Service.markdown

 ### Why build this?

 CocoaPods' web infrastructure needs to continue to be hardened.
-We have less contributors and a lot more people using CocoaPods.
+We have fewer contributors and a lot more people using CocoaPods.
 Moving more of our web services into heroku means we have less diversity in how projects are hosted get run.
-Hosting a Mac Mini on the internet is a lot of work, and I woudln't wish it on anyone else.
+Hosting a Mac Mini on the internet is a lot of work, and I wouldn't wish it on anyone else.

 There's a tricky thing here though.
 CocoaDocs would run through the full `pod install` process and use the files to generate a set of useful metrics for each pod: